jgstern/STORI_singlenode/README.md

 ### End-to-end example
 1. Set up a CentOS VM as above
-2. Make a directory in your home dir for STORI and put these scripts in it
+2. Make a directory in your home dir for STORI and put these scripts in it.
+Check each script at the beginning to make sure the file paths are correct for your machine.
 3. Decide which taxa are of interest and use their txids to populate ``taxids_GIs.txt``
 4. It is also best to populate ``taxids_GIs.txt`` with the Nucleotide accession(s).version for each chromosome of a completed genome for each taxon ID
 5. If the genome is not complete or the Nucleotide accession is otherwise unavailable, you can simply type ``na``